madhavramesh/ip-tcp-private/README.md

 1) Routing

 **Random (for jack)**
-- Run the references to make sure you understand what is going on
+- (DONE) Run the references to make sure you understand what is going on
+- Talk to someone about header files etc. cpp design
+- Need destructors for which functions?
+- **Structure for main/libraries etc.**
+- fprintf vs stderr
+- interface vs public include directories/libraries

 ## Questions for design check
 - What should clean up do